ovasclub/PHP-Fusion-Themes/README.md

 If something doesn't work, make sure you're using the latest version.
 Everything is always created for the latest PHPFusion.

 ## Don't edit Copyright!
-This text must be in a visible place: `© YEAR Created by RobiNN` - with "RobiNN" linking to my GitHub (https://github.com/RobiNN1), (YEAR is optional).
+This text must be in a visible place: `© YEAR Created by RobiNN` - with "RobiNN" linking to my GitHub (https://github.com/RobiNN1), YEAR is optional.

 > I will not provide any support for sites that remove it.